Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-The 1867 Compromise reorganized the Habsburg domains into a single monarch ruling two co-equal states, Austria and Hungary, sharing army, finances, and foreign policy.
+The 1867 Compromise reorganized the Habsburg domains under Franz Joseph into a single monarch ruling two co-equal states, Austria and Hungary, sharing army, finances, and foreign policy.
 It held together a patchwork of Germans, Hungarians, Czechs, Poles, Croats, Romanians, and more, with nationalism a constant strain.
-The empire’s ultimatum to Serbia after Franz Ferdinand’s murder helped set off World War I. Four years of war exhausted it; as defeat neared in 1918, its nationalities declared independence one after another.
+The empire’s ultimatum to Serbia after Gavrilo Princip’s 1914 assassination of Archduke Franz Ferdinand in Sarajevo helped set off World War I. Four years of war exhausted it; as defeat neared in 1918, its nationalities declared independence one after another.
 By November the empire had dissolved into the successor states of central Europe.

 Worth remembering